About the national park

 Why a national park?

 The national park was established in 2006 and covers an area of 316 km2, including 9.6 km2 of sea area.
-The national park is entirely located on Seiland, Norway’s seventh-largest island, and covers 53 per cent of the island.
+It is entirely located on Seiland, Norway’s seventh-largest island, covering 53% of the island.

 The national park was established to: